 Wisconsin State University PDF – http://winnebago.uwex.edu/files/2015/06/Steam-Canning-PDF1.pdf

-There are two types that I am aware of.
-The traditional set up has the shallow pan as the bottom and a deep lid that fits over your jars.
-See the image at the top of this page.
-And for the second type see what I have below.
+There are two styles of steam canners that I am aware of.
+The traditional setup has a shallow pan as the bottom and a deep lid that fits over your jars.

 Kathy made this comment on SimplyCannings Facebook page… and she has a great point.

-This stainless steel canner claims that it doubles for both water bath and steam.
+This stainless steel canner doubles for both water bath and steam.
 Super cool to have one pot for both uses!

 I have had a steam canner for at least 35 years and would use no other.
 Mine is almost worn out from yearly use!
 It is very easy to use and, I feel it is safer than the hot water canner.